louis77/valentina-go/README.md

 - Valentina does not support transactions
 - Valentina does not support implicit LastInsertId() when using Exec()
 - Prepared statements are not yet implemented
+- Expired REST session are automatically refreshed, queries willl not failed because of an expired session.
+Make sure that your Valentina server license has appropriate number of sessions that you need.

 ## Contributing